Lake Easton State Park

 Lake Easton's campgrounds are set on the north side of the park close to Interstate 90.
 As such, they are subject to highway noise.
 Earplugs are recommended for light sleepers.

 The park offers a walk-in / tent only group camp that accommodates up to 50 people.
 Fire pit, benches, water, restrooms, and parking are available.
 Fees vary with size of the group.

-Reservations & Fees
+Reservations & fees

-Services & Supplies
+Services & supplies

+A trailer dump station is available at the park for a $5 fee.
 Firewood and bags of crushed ice are available for purchase at the contact station.